TentativeConvert/Syndicator/README.md

 If the server is correctly configured, future calls of `ssh username@server.address` should no longer ask for a password.

 ### AppIndicator developer libraries
-The scripts rely on a Python library called AppIndicator3 -- in `Indicator.py`, on of the first lines is `from gi.repository import AppIndicator3`.
-Which packages precisely you need to install in order for the this Python library to be available, I still cannot tell.
-On Ubuntu 14.04 with Unity desktop, it seems the necessary Python 2 library was installed by default, but some users reported that they needed to install it manually with:
+The scripts rely on a Python library called AppIndicator3: one of the first lines in `Indicator.py` is `from gi.repository import AppIndicator3`.
+Which packages precisely you need in order for this Python library to be available I do not know how to tell.
+On Ubuntu 14.04 with Unity desktop, it seems the necessary Python 2 library is usually installed by default, but some users reported that they needed to install it manually with:
 ```
 $ sudo apt-get install gir1.2-appindicator3-0.1
 ```